 Pritzker’s $3.4B income tax hike can fund less than 4 months of state pension costs

-Without reform, Illinois’ pension problem will continue to force tax hikes while crowding out the core services residents need.
+Without reform, Illinois’ pension problem will continue to force tax hikes while crowding out spending on the core services residents need most.

 Revenue claims and political promises